JetBrains/kotlin-web-site/pages/docs/reference/coding-conventions.md

 * Names of packages are always lower case and do not use underscores (`org.example.project`).
-Using multi-word names is generally discouraged, but if you do need to use multiple words, you can either simply concatenate them together or use the camel case (`org.example.myProject`).
+Using multi-word names is generally discouraged, but if you do need to use multiple words, you can either simply concatenate them together or use camel case (`org.example.myProject`).

-* Names of classes and objects start with an upper case letter and use the camel case:
+* Names of classes and objects start with an upper case letter and use camel case:

 <div class="sample" markdown="1" theme="idea" data-highlight-only>